ibipul/CSE519/HW2/PROJECT_REPORT.md

 ## Handling the missing data
 Given my choice of variables and way I selected them the data cleaning strategy was very straight forward.
 - For Numeric quatities, I imputed the missing values by the median of the same quantiti observed in the collection.
 Then I have used the simple normalization of subtract mu and divide by Standard deviation.
 - For Categorical yet numeric quantities, I decided to denote the missing data as a category as no-information.
 So I imputed these areas with 0.
 Now most models would probably interpret numeric categorical labels as some sort of rating.
 Better option has a higher numeric rating.
 Which is not always true, and also given the information available to me especially from the data-dictionary -- it was not very clear.
 So I decided to take up one hot encoding.
-Essentially for a column with n levels, we add n-1 extra columns each with a binary switch defined on each levels of the original columns..
+Essentially for a column with n levels, we add n-1 extra columns each with a binary switch defined on each levels of the original columns.

+## Model building
+First step was to build a linear regression model with a subset of these variables.
+Although the RMSE value was quite low, but so was the R^2 metric that explains the variance of the model.
+First attempt was to improve that model with the larger variables set and with more data cleaning operations, but there was no significant change of model performance.

+The second thing that I tried out was the KNN regssor model, on the same data set.
+While coding I ended up setting up both training and test variables on the same data set without noticing.
+However hearing that most of the people were getting lousy R^2 values I decided to re-eyeball my code and then I founf what has happened.
+Upon fixing that it was found that my model had an R^2 of -0.17.
+That is equivalent to saying my model does worse than a horizontal line.
+There was ine tunable parameter with this model, I tampered with it for a bit and realised if I kept increasing the parameter which determines the number of nearest neighbours the model considers before making the decision the r^2 slowly increased without much cheange in RMSE value.
+Last estimates were R^2 of -0.005 and an RMSE close to 0.03.

+The third model that I tried was a Random forest.
+The default implementation with the given data set yeilded a R^2 of